scribe-security/actions/README.md

 geometry: margin=2cm
 ---
 # 🚀 GitHub Action for SBOM Generation (Scribe)
-Included GitHub Actions uses the [Bomber](https://github.com/scribe-security/bomber) cli tool.
+Included GitHub Actions uses the [Bomber](https://github.com/scribe-security/bomber) cli tool. \
-Actions allow one to both generate manage and sign, verify both image and directory targets. \
+Actions allow one to both generate manage and sign, verify both image and directory targets.
-Attestation options are based on the [cocosign](https://github.com/scribe-security/cocosign) FM. \
-FM allows a wide range of signing and verifing flows including KMS, and Sigstore flows.
+* Attestation options are based on the [cocosign](https://github.com/scribe-security/cocosign) FM, Which allows a wide range of signing and verifing flows including KMS, and Sigstore flows.
 By default action will default to .

 ## Bom action